alkivi-sas/3cx-call-to-freshdesk-ticket/README.md

 Path :
    ```
-   /Users/myuser/.local/share/virtualenvs/3cx-freshdesk-rz7dl8z3/bin/python #you can know this dir using which python in the pipenv shell
+   /Users/myuser/.local/share/virtualenvs/3cx-call-to-freshdesk-ticket-rz7dl8z3/bin/python #you can know this dir using which python in the pipenv shell
    ```
 Parameters :
    ```
-   --args /Users/myuser/path_of_3cx-freshdesk/3cx_to_API.py %CallerNumber%
+   --args /Users/myuser/path_of_3cx-call-to-freshdesk-ticket/3cx_to_API.py %CallerNumber%
    ```

-##Configuration
+## Configuration
 1. Config file
 The configuration file needs to be here
 ```
-/Users/myuser/path_of_3cx-freshdesk/
+/Users/myuser/path_of_3cx-call-to-freshdesk-ticket/
 ```
 It needs to be this format
 ```